V&A Waterfront: Neighbourhood

 The V&A Waterfront has several distinct districts.

 Canal District

 This urban district connects the V&A waterfront to the City of Cape Town.
 The area contains Battery Park, and a spa and showroom at Waterway House.

 Clocktower District

-Contains a clock tower built in 1882, a retail mall, and the Nelson Mandela Gateway to Robben Island ferry terminal.
+This district contains the Port Captain's Office and clock tower, built in 1882, retail facilities, and the Nelson Mandela Gateway, from where the ferries to Robben Island depart.
+The clock tower has begun to lean slightly to one side, although further leaning has now been halted.

 Granger Bay District

 Contains The Lookout events space, The Grand Beach Cafe, the Breakwater residential development, the Oranjezicht City Farm Market, and boardwalks with ocean views.

 Portswood Ridge District

 This district connects the V&A waterfront and the Atlantic Seaboard, and includes the UCT Graduate School of Business, a golf course, the corporate offices and Deloitte HQ, and an urban garden.

 Silo District

 This district includes the Zeitz Museum of Contemporary Art Africa, the Southern Guild design gallery, restaurants, bars, hotels and office space.
-It sits next to the Cape Town Cruise Terminal, which also houses Makers Landing, a home for budding food entrepreneurs showcasing a mix of South African cuisine.
+It sits next to the Cape Town Cruise Terminal, which also houses Makers Landing.